sonatype-nexus-community/auditjs/README.md

 ```
 {
-  "expressjs": [
+  "node": [
   {
-      "id": 8301582599,
+    "id": "a81a18b3-26bf-43d8-b823-826ef69bf8e8",
-      "title": "Root path disclosure vulnerability",
-      "description": "Fixed root path disclosure vulnerability in express.static, res.sendfile, and res.sendFile",
-      "versions": [
-        "&lt;3.19.1 || >=4.0.0 &lt;4.11.1"
-      ],
-      "dependencyPaths": [
-        "/colors/expressjs",
-        "/react/.*
-      ]
+    "title": "Denial of Service",
+    "description": "Kris Reeves and Trevor Norris pinpointed a bug in V8 in the way it decodes UTF strings.
+This impacts Node at the Buffer to UTF8 String conversion and can cause a process to crash.
+The security concern comes from the fact that a lot of data from outside of an application is delivered to Node via this mechanism which means that users can potentially deliver specially crafted input data that can cause an application to crash when it goes through this path."
   },
     ...
   ]
 }
 ...
 ```

-Here we reproduced the title, description, dependency paths, and version range of the vulnerability that is being filtered.
-The data was copied straight from the JSON in the generated report.
-You can include any of the fields that you feel are most useful in documenting the vulnerability.
+Here we reproduced the title and description.
+You can include any of the fields that you feel are most useful in documenting the vulnerability, and even your own descriptive fields.

 Limitations
 -----------